MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

     ![Screenshot: Kaizala import history page](media/23cbc5fc-5b57-4ceb-ad9f-e165b52ebcbc.png)

 - On the **View Import History** page, you can find a list of all user upload operations.
-Each list item has following info:
+Each list item has the following info:

   - **File Name**